Wizard Arena™ Rules and Tutorial Video

 Spell Casting Tips

-Look for strategic ways to use your spells.
-They generally fall into four types: Direct Damage, Healing, Overcharge Protection, and Disruptors.
+Look for strategic ways to use your Spells throughout the Match.
+While every Faction has its own style, most Spells fall into four broad categories: Direct Damage, Healing, Overcharge Protection, and Disruptors.

-• Healing spells take longer to use since you need to lose some Life to cast them.
-You might need to discard cards from your hand when taking Critical Hit damage, or take more risks early on in the game since you could handle Overcharging.
+Healing Spells take longer to set up because you must lose Life before you can benefit from them.
+You may need to discard cards from your hand when taking Critical Hit damage, or take bigger risks early in the game knowing you can recover later.
+Healing is strongest when used deliberately, not reactively.

 • (3) Enchantments